liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-large-excel-files.md

 XLSX files are migrated.

 > [!IMPORTANT]
-> Any site that's configured as "No Access" (locked) in SharePoint is skipped.
+> Any site configured as "No Access" (locked) in SharePoint is skipped.
 To see a list of locked site collections see the Locked Sites scan output.

 ## Preparing for Migration